Madame-Aehm/CAB-Project-4-Spikes/spike21/notes.md

 }
 ```

 - Once this is working we can create a form in React.
-A trick to keeping all your object changes to a single handleChange function, is to use [] around a property name.
-This way, you can define the property from the event.target.name, and the value from the event.target.value:
+A trick to keeping all your object changes to a single handleChange function, is to use [] around a property name to define it from a variable (in this case, the event.target.name), and the value from the event.target.value:

 ```js
   const handleChange = (e) => {